zhoumiga/MDPDNet/README.md

 # MDPD
-Crowd counting based on multi-resolution density map and parallel dilated convolution
+# Crowd counting based on multi-resolution density map and parallel dilated convolution

-we propose a crowd counting network (MDPDNet) based on multi-resolution density maps and parallel dilated convolutions to reduce the influence of crowd estimation by occlusion and distortion.
+we propose a crowd counting networkbased on multi-resolution density maps and parallel dilated convolutions (MDPDNet) to reduce the influence of crowd estimation by occlusion and distortion.
+It is a straight forward and end-to-end architecture for crowd counting tasks.

+## Prerequisites

 Experiments need to build a training environment